pearcej/complex/ThinkComplexity/_sources/Small World Graphs/Clustering.rst

     >>> node_clustering(lattice, 1)
     0.5

-In a ring lattice with k=4, the clustering coefficient for each node is 0.5 (if you are not convinced, take another look at Figure ??).
+In a ring lattice with k=4, the clustering coefficient for each node is 0.5 (if you are not convinced, take another look at :ref:`Figure 4.1 <fig_4.1>`).

 Now we can compute the network average clustering coefficient like this: